 You’ll be closer to Silk Wood, via Skilling Gate, and closer to the Old Arboretum, via Down Gate

-Work will start on the new Welcome Building in summer 2013 and we hope to complete construction in summer 2014.
+Work started on the new Welcome Building in July 2013 and we hope to complete construction in June 2014.

 What's happening now